npnpatidar/FeedGPT/markdown_files/Explain_FP.md

 Fri, 31 May 2024 10:07:54 +0530
 ### [What does Trump's guilty verdict mean for the US elections?
 Can he still be president?](https://www.firstpost.com/explainers/donald-trump-guilty-verdict-hush-money-trial-us-presidential-elections-13776998.html)

-Article found but Couldn't summarize
+Despite being found guilty on all 34 felony counts in a hush money trial, Donald Trump remains eligible to run for president in 2024.
+The US Constitution sets no bar on running for office based on criminal convictions.
+While Trump's conviction is unlikely to prevent him from campaigning or even serving as president if elected, it may impact voter perception.

-Found guilty of felony on all 34 counts in the hush money trial case, former US president Donald Trump is now awaiting sentencing while also continuing his presidential campaign.
-His conviction has intensified partisan divisions, galvanised some of his supporters, and alienated some Republican voters.
-We explain what this means for the US presidential elections 2024, and for his candidacy
+The verdict has galvanized some of his supporters and fueled their narrative of a politically motivated prosecution, potentially boosting fundraising and base support.
+However, other Republicans and independent voters may be  turned off by the conviction.
+The impact of the conviction on the 2024 election remains to be seen.

 Fri, 31 May 2024 09:15:51 +0530
 ### [Is Donald Trump going to prison after being found guilty in hush money trial?](https://www.firstpost.com/explainers/donald-trump-prison-guilty-hush-money-trial-stormy-daniels-sentencing-13776969.html)

-Article found but Couldn't summarize
+Donald Trump was found guilty on all 34 counts in the hush money trial, becoming the first former US president to be convicted of a crime.
+The charges stem from Trump's alleged attempt to conceal a payment made to adult film star Stormy Daniels during the 2016 presidential campaign.

-Donald Trump has been found guilty on all 34 counts in the hush money trial, making him the first former US president to be convicted of a crime.
-The 77-year-old will now have to wait until 11 July for his sentencing in the case.
-The judge in the matter will now have to decide if he should go to prison or if he should face another punishment, which could be home detention
+Trump's lawyer has indicated an intention to appeal the verdict.
+Sentencing is scheduled for July 11th, and while the maximum penalty is four years in prison, experts believe Trump is unlikely to serve jail time.
+Possible outcomes include fines, probation, or even home detention.
+Trump maintains his innocence and insists the trial was "rigged," but the verdict is expected to have political implications as he continues his campaign for the 2024 presidential election.

 Fri, 31 May 2024 06:24:20 +0530
 ### [FirstUp: Prajwal Revanna likely to be arrested, GDP Q4 data release...
 The headlines today](https://www.firstpost.com/explainers/firstup-prajwal-revanna-likely-to-be-arrested-gdp-q4-data-release-the-headlines-today-13776933.html)